-Backpacking is more than just lugging a 70L rucksack on your back.
+Full-time backpacking is more than just lugging a 70L rucksack on your back.
 It is a way of travelling, of feeling comforted even during the most uneasy conditions.
-And if you ever wondered whether or not you qualify as a savvy backpacker, now is the time to find out.
+And if you ever doubted that you still don’t qualify as a full-time traveller backpacker, despite quitting your job and travelling for months, now is the time to find out!

-If you do most of the things mentioned below, chances are you’re a true backpacker at heart:
+If you do most of the things mentioned below, you’re one of us!

 - You always write down your parents’ address when asked for your permanent address.